What is DACI decision making framework?

 “DACI is a project management framework used to precisely define the people’s roles in that project.
 DACI is an acronym for Driver, Accountable, Contributor or Consulted, and Informed.
 These are the specialized roles assigned to project team members.”

-It is a quick approach to work on a project, required especially in time-bound situations when the list of tasks is long and deadlines are short.
+It is a quick approach to working on a project, especially in time-bound situations when the list of tasks is long, and deadlines are short.

 Roles of DACI framework